DLR-terrabyte/terrapi/docs/docusaurus/terrapi/restricted-data/list-available.md

 ---
 id: list-available
 title: list-available
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - restricted-data subcommand
 ---

 # restricted-data list-available

 List all restricted datasets available on Terrabyte DSS.
 This command shows datasets you are eligible to access and their current status.

 ## Usage